|Sports: Men's and Women's Soccer|

 During the summer of 2003, Jeffrey Field again underwent a facelift.
 In addition to the installation of a new field surface, a press box and a video booth were also added, and the bleachers were expanded to a capacity of 5,000.
 In the next phase, the addition of locker rooms and rest room facilities are planned.

-Jeffrey Field has been the host site for numerous NCAA and conference contests in men's and women's soccer and men's and women's lacrosse.
+Jeffrey Field has been the host site for numerous NCAA and conference contests in men's and women's soccer.
 Games are frequently televised from Jeffrey Field, allowing a nationwide audience to view Penn State in action.

 Widely regarded as one of the finest grass surfaces in the country, Jeffrey Field was honored as the 2006 Collegiate Soccer Field of the Year by the SportsTurf Managers Association.